Campus Programs

-Murphy Fellows
+Murphy Scholars

 Murphy Fellow in English: Colleen Mayo grew up in Austin, TX.
-After receiving her B.A. from Hendrix College in 2011, she went on to study Fiction and Nonfiction at Florida State University, where she received her MFA.
-Colleen's creative work appears in The Sun MagazineNinth LetterWitnessThe Baltimore ReviewSalt Hill Journal, and elsewhere.
+After receiving her B.A. from Hendrix College in 2011, she went on to serve as a Fulbright English Teaching Assistant in South Korea.
+Later, she received her MFA in Creative Writing from Florida State University and her PhD in Creative Writing from the University of North Texas.
+Colleen's fiction and creative nonfiction appears in The Sun Magazine, Ninth Letter, Witness, The Baltimore Review, Salt Hill Journal, Hunger Mountain and elsewhere.
 Her work has received special mention for the 2019 Pushcart Prize for Nonfiction, the Jerome Stern Series Spotlight Award for Nonfiction, and an AWP Intro Journals Award for Fiction.
-She has served a Fulbright English Teaching Fellowship in South Korea.
-Colleen currently works as Fiction Editor for American Literary Review and is expected to receive her PhD in Creative Writing from the University of North Texas in 2024.
+She has previously worked in multiple editorial positions for American Literary Review and The Southeast Review.

 Murphy Fellow in Theatre Arts and Dance: Lavinia Roberts is a published and award-winning playwright, puppet designer, and educator.
 She has over 50 plays published with Applause Books, Big Dog Plays, Brooklyn Publishers, Heuer Publishing, Plays: The Drama Magazine for Young People, Pioneer Drama, Smith and Kraus, and others.
 Her work has been performed in all 50 states and internationally in 9 other countries.
 Her work has been featured in New York City at The Barrow Group Theatre, The Center at West Park, Emerging Artist Theatre, HERE Arts Center, The Kraine Theatre, Metropolitan Playhouse, New York University, The Players Theatre, Roy Arias Studios, Theatre for the New City, The Wild Project, and other spaces.
 She has directed her work in New York City at The Sheen Center, The Bushwick Starr, Dixon Place, The Tank, The Brick, and The Secret Theatre.
 Her educational resource book, A Little Drama; Playful Activities for Young Children, is published with Redleaf Press.